FDA requires reporting of certain deviations and unexpected events in manufacturing.

 A manufacturer is required to report these deviations and unexpected events to the FDA as soon as possible, but not later than 45 calendar days from the date of discovery of information that reasonably suggests a reportable event has occurred.
 For more information on when and what to report, refer to: Biological Product Deviation Reporting for Licensed Manufacturers of Biological Products Other than Blood and Blood Components; Guidance for Industry.

 Reports should be submitted to CDER-BPDR@fda.hhs.gov using Form FDA 3486.
 To facilitate prompt processing of all incoming BPDRs, CDER strongly recommends that all information relevant to the BPDR be submitted in the Form FDA 3486.
 This should include the initial submission and all subsequent follow up or final submissions.
 Custom reports attached to Form FDA 3486 or any submissions without Form FDA 3486 is discouraged.
 Please refer to General Recommendations for Completing CDER-Regulated Biological Product Deviation Report (BPDR) and General Instructions for Form FDA 3486.

 Though the electronic form is strongly encouraged, the form can also be mailed to:

 10903 New Hampshire Ave.
 Bldg.
 75, Rm 6654

 For BPDRs for products regulated by the Center for Biologics Evaluation and Research (CBER), such as allergenics, derivatives, in-vitro diagnostics, vaccines, and nonreproductive human cells, tissues, and cellular and tissue‑based products, refer to the CBER BPDR website.

-Questions regarding BPDRs to CDER should be directed to: CDERDQRSREPORTS@fda.hhs.gov.
+Questions and inquiries regarding BPDRs to CDER should be directed to: CDERDQRSREPORTS@fda.hhs.gov.